CHAPTER 10: THINKING AHEAD

 THE SENIOR CAMPER YEARS

 Just about every camper that comes up our ranks is a desirable C.I.T., but the actions of your child as a senior camper is often critical in determining if they will be asked back as a C.I.T.
 In recent years the number of spaces in the CIT program, is smaller than the number of eligible candidates, making the selection process somewhat competitive.
-Often difficult choices have to be made and therefore the evaluation of your child as a senior camper is what distinguishes one camper from another.
-Such criteria is vast but would include, for example, the general respect shown by your child to other campers and staff, their positive attitude and their leadership potential, the degree to which policies are followed, the respect for the camp’s rules and the support of the camp philosophy.

 Additionally, the importance of activity involvement and their participation in the award program (and Leadership in Training program for second year seniors) is another important factor in maximizing a child’s chances of being accepted back as a C.I.T. and on staff!
 The reality is when all things are equal, a 16 year old with awards, swimming qualifications, canoe trip experience or other certifications/skill levels either obtained at camp or from the “city”, has a distinct advantage.
 Motivate your child to work hard to achieve their Manitou award levels so that by the CIT year they can achieve their 5th level (Leader’s) and encourage them to go on canoe trips and complete their bronze cross.
 Make sure by this time they have some activities that they are focusing on at camp and in the city that they can teach as CITs and/or as staff.
 Please remember at Manitou almost all counselors work at an activity and therefore campers need to start thinking about skill areas they wish to pursue as they get older.

 THE C.I.T.
 PROGRAM: Our Counsellor-in-Training program is for our oldest campers interested in bettering themselves as a leader and hopefully becoming one of our staff in the future.
 If your camper is considering this program, please note that space is extremely limited.
 We expect C.I.T.s to be eligible to apply back as staff the following year (regardless of intentions) based on the standards required by the Ontario Camps Association.
 Therefore to be a C.I.T., campers must be turning 16 within the calendar year.
 Campers who have accelerated or are a year younger have to return for another year as a senior camper.
-C.I.T.s will also be expected to apply early, as Alec will interview them in advance for a place in the program.
+C.I.T.s will also be expected to apply early, as they will be interviewed in advance for a place in the program.
 C.I.T.’s who successfully complete the program are given preference applying for positions as Junior Counsellors.
 This training program is one of the most critical components of camp.
 Our Staff who have grown up at Manitou tend to understand camp’s goals, philosophy and value system, and therefore are important to the success of camp.

 When we choose the C.I.T.’s each year, we have to make a subjective decision, but we also have specific criteria that such decisions are based upon.
 Accordingly, if you have a senior camper in both senior years, we would encourage you to let them know that their performance as a camper can have a large impact on future acceptance into the C.I.T. program.
 Please discuss the importance of having swimming qualifications (NLS/Bronze Cross) and canoe trip experience, even if they are not planning to work at a waterfront activity.